yanagiragi/ProjectHaku_UpdateList/readme.md

 ## 6.0

-> Finished Crape and crab Lucnh Scene
+> Finished Crape and crab Lunch Scene

 > Not quite sure waht updated in this version